2008 United States Senate election in Minnesota: Election certificate

 After the Canvassing Board finished the recount, the next step was for the state to issue an official certificate of election.
 State law requires a seven-day delay from the Canvassing Board's final report until the certificate can be issued and signed by Ritchie and Minnesota Governor Tim Pawlenty.
 Furthermore, state law states that a certificate cannot be issued if an election contest is pending.

-On January 12, 2009, Franken sent a letter to Ritchie and Pawlenty requesting an election certificate.
-Both declined, citing the unresolved election contest by Coleman.
-Later that day, Franken filed suit in federal court to force the state to issue a certificate, claiming that federal law relating to Senate elections superseded state law.
+On January 12, 2009, Franken sent Ritchie and Pawlenty letters requesting an election certificate.
+Both declined, citing Coleman's unresolved election contest.
+Later that day, Franken sued in federal court to force the state to issue a certificate, claiming that federal law relating to Senate elections superseded state law.
 The next day his campaign asked the Minnesota Supreme Court to require Pawlenty and Ritchie to issue the certificate, and the court held a hearing on the suit on February 5.

 Texas Senator John Cornyn said that GOP senators were prepared to filibuster the seating of the canvassing board's declared winner until a signed election certificate was available, as provided under Minnesota law.
 On January 21, 2009, the day after the inauguration of President Barack Obama, Senate Majority Leader Harry Reid said that Senate Democrats were "going to try to seat Al Franken" at least provisionally until the challenge was resolved.
 Reid also said that there was "not a question in anyone's mind...that there's been any fraud or wrongdoing in this election."
-Senate Republican leaders countered this by insisting that Franken respect Minnesota laws and allow the completion of the legal review.
+Senate Republican leaders countered this by insisting that Franken respect Minnesota law and allow the completion of the legal review.